 The Great Wall Near Beijing

-Factors, such as season, accessibility, safety, health condition, should be taken into account when visiting the Great Wall.
+Factors, such as season, accessibility, safety, and health condition, should be taken into account when visiting the Great Wall.
 The view as you climb to the top is stunning.
 Badaling and Juyong Pass is the most visited and most easily accessible part of the Wall.
 The section between Jinshanling and Simatai requires more physical stamina to climb.
-The scenery of Mutianyu Great Wall is extremely beautiful in autumn when the trees covering the mountainsides have turned golden.
+The scenery of the Mutianyu Great Wall is extremely beautiful in autumn when the trees covering the mountainsides have turned golden.

 Badaling Great Wall

-The best-preserved and most imposing section of the Great Wall are at Badaling, which is located 72 kilometers (45 miles) away at the northwest of Beijing.
-In Chinese, 'Bada' means 'giving access to every direction'.
+The best-preserved and most imposing section of the Great Wall are at Badaling, which is located 72 kilometers (45 miles) away at northwest of Beijing.
+In Chinese, 'Bada' means 'giving access to every direction.
 The name itself suggests its strategic importance.
 This section is made of large blue bricks.
 The wall has an average height of 7 meters (24 feet) and a width of 6 meters (19 feet) at the bottom, and 5 meters (16 feet) at the top.
 It is wide enough to allow ten soldiers to march side by side along the wall.
 The highest point here is more than 731 meters (2,400 feet) above sea level.

 Mutianyu Great Wall